 Furthermore, if someone returns an Absentee by Mail ballot then proceeds to vote in person at One Stop Early Voting or on Election Day as well, they will be risking charges of double voting.
 As it is explicitly stated in law that Absentee by Mail ballots, once returned, cannot be cancelled (N.C.G.S 163-233.1), a good case can be made that a voter who goes to vote in person after returning an Absentee by Mail ballot should be aware and is therefore expecting that both ballots will be counted and as such is attempting to vote multiple times in a single Election.

 NC County Boards of Elections never send out Absentee Ballot Request Forms to voters unless a voter has specifically requested one.
-If you have received such a form in the mail unsolicited, but do not intend to vote Absentee by Mail, simply ignore it.
+If you have received such a form in the mail unsolicited, but do not intend to vote Absentee by Mail, you may ignore it without being penalized in any way.
 Absentee Ballot Request Forms are, by law (N.C.G.S.
 163-230.2), provided for free by the State Board of Elections.
 As such, third party groups often distribute them through mailings.

 If you do wish to vote Absentee by Mail, feel free to request a ballot using the form a third party sent you, as long as it is the correct one, which can be found on the NCSBE’s website (link is to the landing page for Voting by Mail, as request form layouts change regularly).